Container in Blazor Diagram Component

 • A selected container is surrounded by eight resize thumbs.
 Dragging these thumbs adjusts the container’s size.

-• When dragging one corner, the opposite corner remains fixed.
+• When one corner is dragged, the opposite corner remains fixed.

 • To maintain the container’s aspect ratio during resizing, enable the AspectRatio constraint in NodeConstraints.